-1. # of households served 81,200 81,873 What Occurred: DCAA administers the federal Low Income Home Energy Assistance Program to provide qualified households assistance with winter heating costs.
+1. # of households served 81,200 76,656 What Occurred: DCAA administers the federal Low Income Home Energy Assistance Program to provide qualified households assistance with winter heating costs.
 Data Source: DCAA program data, local agency data 2.
-Average annual benefits \$450 \$460 What Occurred: DCAA administers the federal Low Income Home Energy Assistance Program to provide qualified households assistance with winter heating costs.
+Average annual benefits \$450 \$455 What Occurred: DCAA administers the federal Low Income Home Energy Assistance Program to provide qualified households assistance with winter heating costs.
 Data Source: DCAA program data, local agency data

-CORE FUNCTION: RESEARCH Performance Measure (Outcome) Performance Target Performance Actual Performance Comments & Analysis 1. % of customers satisfied 100% 98% What Occurred: Customers were satisfied with CJJP products in SFY2020.
-Data Source: Customer satisfaction survey completed in July/August 2020.
+CORE FUNCTION: RESEARCH Performance Measure (Outcome) Performance Target Performance Actual Performance Comments & Analysis 1. % of customers satisfied 100% 96% What Occurred: Customers were satisfied with CJJP products in SFY2021.
+Data Source: Customer satisfaction survey completed in July/August 2021.
 2. % of all DHR research that is publically available and/or used directly by the intended recipients.
 100% 100% What Occurred: CJJP releases reports to the intended recipients and post all research reports to the CJJP website and disseminate to additional stakeholders.
-Data Source: Review of website and staff records Service, Product or Activity: Justice system data, re eporting, and ev valuation 1. # new exchanges developed 3 3 What Occurred: Three new CJIS exchanges were fully developed.
-The target has changed due to the method to count exchanges has been modified to the number of types of exchanges, instead of the number of specific agencies connected to each exchange.
-Data Source: CJIS records and coordinator 2. # new exchanges added 2 1 What Occurred: Due to COVID-19 and the emergent need, a new exchange for medical records electronically accessed in jails is being implemented.
+Data Source: Review of website and staff records Service, Product or Activity: Justice system data, re porting, and ev 1. # new exchanges developed 3 6 What Occurred: Six CJIS exchanges were in active development:.
+Sheriff Return of Service, Community Services Network, Citation Disposition to Law Enforcement, Complaint Disposition to Law Enforcement, Gun Bill, and Juvenile Greensheets.
+Data Source: CJIS records and coordinator 2. # new exchanges added 2 2 What Occurred: Two of the exchanges (above) went into production: Citation Disposition to Law Enforcement and the Gun Bill.
 Data Source: CJIS records and coordinator 3.
-Percent of eligible jurisdictions added 60% 75% What Occurred: 75% of eligible jurisdictions were added to the Criminal Justice Information System.
+Percent of eligible jurisdictions added 60% 87% What Occurred: Currently serve 256 of 293 police departments, an increase of 1% last year.
 Data Source: The number of jurisdictions added as a percentage of eligible jurisdictions.
 4. % of Justice system evaluations and reports completed as required and on time 100% 100% What Occurred: 75 of 75 evaluations and reports were completed.
 Data Source: Staff records and files for projects.
 5. % of research projects reviewed annually by the IRB.
 100% 100% What Occurred: 11 of 11 projects were reviewed and approved by the Institutional Review Board (IRB).